Pastor Lonnie & Nancy Skiles

 For twenty-four years it was our privilege to serve the Lord at BVG in many different capacities to joyfully experience the Lord’s blessing and fruitfulness even in the midst of difficult circumstances.

-Nine years ago (2004) we stepped away from full-time ministry and entered secular employment.
+Ten years ago (2004) we stepped away from full-time ministry and entered secular employment.
 A new Senior Pastor had been selected at BVG and it was prudent to allow him to select and build his own team.

 At different times I had thought it would be beneficial for those in full-time ministry to step aside for a season and enter the secular workplace.
 In doing so the minister would experience again what many of his parishioners experience each day.
 While full-time ministry has its own challenges, it is very different from what the average member experiences.